fireproofsocks/dotenvy/docs/guides/getting_started.md

 > ### Core Concept: type-casting {: .info}
 >
 > For each variable you read via `Dotenvy.env!/2` in `config/runtime.exs`, you
-> should consider what the resulting Elixir value -- can the value be empty?
+> should consider what the resulting Elixir value needs to be.
+Can the value be empty?
 Are
 > `nil` values allowed?
-Choose the [conversion type](`t:Dotenvy.Transformer.conversion_type/0`) that best supplies your app
+Choose the [conversion type](`t:Dotenvy.Transformer.conversion_type/0`)
-> with the value it needs.
+> that best supplies your app with the value it needs.

 See the section on [releases](docs/guides/releases.md) for further information on how `Dotenvy` works in the context of a Mix release.